-intercultural practices; contemporary dance and movement theory; design for performance; hybrid arts practices; space, place and mobility; performing the city
+intercultural practices; contemporary dance and movement theory; design for performance; interdisciplinary arts practices; space, place and mobility; performing the city

 Current Research Projects